 In addition to Christmas trees, you’ll be able to pick up other Christmas greenery like wreaths, swags, ropes, fresh-cut holly and bundles of greens.

 Piney Paradise opens for the 2021 season on November 27th and closes on December 19th (weekends only).
 Visit the Piney Paradise website for hours.

 The Farms at Pine Tree Barn – Wooster

-With more than 75,000 trees available and two locations to serve you, The Farms at Pine Tree Barn in Wooster has been selling Christmas trees in the Cleveland area for more than 60 years.
+With more than 75,000 trees available and two locations to serve you, The Farms at Pine Tree Barn in Wooster have been selling Christmas trees in northeastern Ohio for more than 60 years.
 But, finding the perfect Fraser fir or Spruce isn’t the only thing to do when visiting the Christmas tree farm.

 The farm offers premade wreaths and other items for sale too.